Get into the holiday spirit with a visit to 19 free light displays near Vancouver.

 Coquitlam Free Christmas Light Displays

-Activities: This year the winter Lights at Lafarge has been modified to display lights on two walking loops to help disperse crowding.
+Activities: This year, the Winter Lights at Lafarge display lights on two walking loops to help disperse crowding.
 The new loop will go through Inspiration Garden and the new concession plaza in Town Centre Park.

 Admission: Free.
 Parking is limited.
 Consider walking or taking the SkyTrain to Lafarge Lake – Douglas station.

-Hours: November 24 – January 31, 2024 from 4 pm – 10 pm.
+Hours: November 28 – End of February 2026 from 4 pm – 10 pm.
 Avoid the crowds for the best viewing experience.
 Come before 6 pm or after 8 pm.
 Try to avoid the crowds on weekends and the week of December 16 – 26.

 Location: Town Centre Park, 1299 Pinetree Way, Coquitlam